 There are many benefits as well.
 Branded search sits pretty low in the sales funnel, so consumers that are searching through branded keywords are often close to making a purchase.
 A conquest campaign can be very effective for generating leads in this respect.

+Effective media planning questions are essential for successful digital advertising campaigns.
 By ensuring that potential customers are aware of your company and the various ways your products are different from the brand they may have been searching for, you can absolutely push incremental sales with relative ease.
 In many scenarios, targeting your competitors’ unbranded and brand keywords can produce an inexpensive cost per lead or cost per sale when compared to targeting regular, non-branded terms.
 This digital marketing tactic is very useful for new and upcoming brands that are trying to usurp or disrupt a major player in their industry.

 Methods of Conquesting Campaigns

 Banner Ads are the essential media format to use in your conquesting campaign.
 Banner Ads can get in front of potential customers easily, especially through programmatic targeted marketing.
 While your click-through rate will definitely affect your cost per click, one can easily run a consistent banner campaign based on behavioral targeting and keywords shared with your competitor.
+They are also used in native advertisements.
+Native advertising examples show that native ads are highly successful in conquesting campaigns.